sarahannblackledge/POTD_selection_app/README.md

        * transparencty_slider.png

        * zoom_inspector.png

+       * init.xlsx (mac versions only)

 6. Click the green check by 'Package' in the top right corner of the Application Compiler.
 You will see a new file in your active directory labelled 'CPOD_POTD_selection.prj.
 You should also see two folders: CPOD_POTD_selection and CPOD_POTD_selection resources.
 7. Navigate to the 'CPOD_POTD_selection ==> for_redistribution_files_only' directory using Finder.
 You can copy-paste this file to any host computer for it to run.
-Once installed on the desired computer, Double-click the 'CPOD_POTD_selection' file to launch the app.
+8a.
+Mac computers: Once installed on the desired computer, Double-click the 'CPOD_POTD_selection' file to launch the app.
 This may take a longer than you expect (especially the first time you launch the app).
 Note: you'll have to install (1) Matlab runtime (2021b) and (2) itk-snap (version 3.8 or higher ensuring command-line tool functionality) on the host computer in order for the POTD selection app to run.
 This will require admin rights on the host machine.
+8b.
+Windows computers: Once installed on the desired computer, see what drive the USB is mounted on (usually D).
+Save an excel file as init.xlsx in the same directory where the app executable is stored.
+This file should be empty except for cell A1 which specifies the drive where the USB is mounted (i.e. D:/).
+You'll have to install (1) Matlab runtime (2022b) and (2) itk-snap (version 3.8 ensuring command-line tool functionality) on the host computer in order for the POTD selection app to run.
+This will require admin rights on the host machine